shriphani/blog/_src/Quotes.md

+* "All theory is against the freedom of the will; all experience is for it."

+  Samuel Johnson (Life of Johnson)

 * "What we are is God's gift to us.
 What we become is out gift to God"

   Anonymous (Found in Chapter 1 of "Love, Life and Elephants - An African Love Story" by Daphne Sheldrick)